mattpker/blog/source/about/index.md

 ---
 # About Me

 I am currently a software engineer for GoDaddy.com.
 I also have a background in Linux and Windows server administration.
 I live in Buckeye, AZ with my beautiful wife Kayla, and my two amazing girls Lydia and Hannah.
-In my spare time I enjoy creating music, play games, and spending time with my family.
+In my spare time I enjoy creating music, playing games, and spending time with my family.

 You can contact me via my twitter [@mattpker](https://twitter.com/mattpker).